Gymnastic formation: Performance

 Gymnastic formation has general objective of demonstration of force, passion, and union of the participants and not a modality to dispute championship.
 General flow is from small-light mounting to large-heavy mounting.
 The performance of the NGOs, such as the Soka Gakkai International (SGI), is widely variable, such as, bi-dimensional wave, sky rocket, windmill, walking wall, walking pyramid, catapult, instantaneous stand-up pyramid, instantaneous stand-up tower, three-layers' plane tower, four-layers' tower, and rarely five-layers' tower.
 The six-layers' tower that stood up in Osaka, Japan, in 1982 was indexed on the Guinness Book.

 United States

 In United States, gymnastic formation are mainly performed as part of cheerleading.
 School or college cheerleading are performed students.
 Club cheerleading and professional cheerleading are performed by people belonging to the club or team.

 Japan

 It is called "kumi-taisô".
 In Japanese schools, gymnastic formation are performed as part of physical education events.
 Toward that end, they practice in PE classes.
 Students wear gym clothes designated by the school to participate.
-In some schools, boys are stripped shirtless.

-There have also been accidents in which students were injured or deceased.
-In June 2015, the Government of Japan requested the Board of Education, which operates public schools, to take measures to prevent accidents.